The Drop-in Proxy Pattern for LLM Governance: Architecture, Compatibility, and Failure Modes

 The wire-level pattern looks like this:

-Two design notes on this pattern.
-First, in-stream chunk inspection is bounded by latency: any work that happens per chunk has to complete in the order of milliseconds, or you destroy the streaming experience that justifies the architecture in the first place.
-Second, the proxy is not just inspecting — it is the author of the SSE stream the client receives.
-That means the proxy can introduce its own events (a synthetic policy event before the first content_delta, for instance) to communicate decisions to clients that have been built to receive them.
+Two design notes.
+In-stream chunk inspection is bounded by latency: any per-chunk work has to finish within milliseconds, or it wrecks the streaming experience the architecture exists to protect.
+And the proxy does more than inspect the stream; it authors the SSE stream the client receives.
+So it can inject its own events (a synthetic policy event ahead of the first content_delta, say) to signal decisions to clients built to read them.

 5. Where policy actually runs